Keido Fukushima: Zen master

 Acknowledged as a Zen master in 1974, Fukushima was appointed vice-resident abbot of Hōfuku-ji where he began to train his own disciples.
 In 1980, he was appointed master of the Tōfuku-ji training monastery (senmon dōjō 専門道場) in Kyoto.
 He was elected head abbot (kanchō 管長) of Tōfuku-ji in 1991, supervising 363 affiliated temples.

 After being named Zen master and given the name Keidō, Fukushima strove to carry out his teacher Shibayama's intention to introduce Rinzai Zen to the West.
 He accepted Western students as monks, both at Hōfuku-ji and Tōfuku-ji.
 Counter to tradition, he let women participate in monastic sesshin-retreats.
-He conducted annual speaking tours at American universities including Pomona College, Millsaps College, Hendrix College, Bard College, Columbia University, Bucknell University, Xavier University in Cincinnati, Harvard University, the University of Pennsylvania, the University of Kansas, the University of Richmond, Middlebury College and the University of Vermont.
+He conducted annual speaking tours at American universities including Pomona College, Millsaps College, Hendrix College, Bard College, Columbia University, Bucknell University, Xavier University in Cincinnati, Berea College, Harvard University, the University of Pennsylvania, the University of Kansas, the University of Richmond, Middlebury College and the University of Vermont.
 From 1991 onwards, these tours included some sesshin-retreats.
 After decades of contact with American Zen, Fukushima gradually revised his views on it.
 In October 2007 he wrote:

 While American Zen has certainly learned a great deal from Japanese Zen, I think it is now time for American Zen to stand on its own two feet.
 In contrast with the 'monastic Zen' of Japan, American Zen is essentially a 'lay Zen.'

 Fukushima also worked to raise awareness and funds to revive and reconstruct several of China's important historical monasteries, thereby aiding Chán's emergence from the Cultural Revolution's devastating effects.
 Jōshū's monastery at Zhao Zhou, now known as Bailin, was the first of these efforts to achieve official government support.
 On later trips, Fukushima and other priests provided assistance for the rebuilding of Manjuji (萬寿寺) on Mt.
 Kinzan (径山), of particular importance to the Tōfuku-ji tradition since the founder Enni Ben’en (also known as Shōichi Kokushi) trained there between 1235 and 1241.